-At Just Harvest’s red market tent, food stamp recipients can swipe their ACCESS electronic benefit transfer (EBT) cards and receive tokens that can be used to purchase a variety of fresh produce, baked goods, meat and dairy products.
-Those who use the token kiosk for credit and debit card purchases will be asked to contribute $1 per transaction to defray costs of the program.
+At Just Harvest’s red market tent, food stamp recipients can swipe their ACCESS electronic benefit transfer (EBT) cards and receive tokens they can use to purchase a variety of fresh produce, baked goods, meat and dairy products.
+We ask those who use the token kiosk for credit and debit card purchases to contribute $1 per transaction to defray some of the costs of the program.
 Tokens are accepted by dozens of vendors and the list is always growing.

 Just Harvest, along with Pittsburgh Citiparks and participating local farmers, launched Fresh Access in May 2013 at the East Liberty and North Side farmers markets.
-The program expanded that August to four other Pittsburgh Citiparks market locations in Beechview, Bloomfield, Carrick, and the South Side.
-By the end of the 2013 season, total sales topped $42,000, benefiting local farmers and communities.
-Nearly half (46.2%) of the transactions were for EBT/food stamps.
+The program now operates at a total of 17 locations in Allegheny County.

-95% of EBT shoppers rated the Fresh Access program as “Important” or “Very Important” in their decision to shop at farmers markets
+95% of food stamp shoppers rated the Fresh Access program as “Important” or “Very Important” in their decision to shop at farmers markets

-80% of EBT shoppers said their produce consumption has increased as a result of the Fresh Access program
+80% of food stamp shoppers said their produce consumption has increased as a result of the Fresh Access program

-99% of EBT shoppers found the program easy to use
+99% of food stamp shoppers found the program easy to use

 Figures based on a survey of 122 Fresh Access customers in early 2014